 ‘Oh No I Don’t Believe It’, was another interesting story.
 Frank Zappa was quite proud of his guitar work on a cut he was working on and gave Elliot a tape.
 After Frank left, Elliot complained that it was too placid and he took the tape and turned it over.
 Elliot told Warren to work out the backwards guitar part, note for note and the result was “Oh No I Don’t Believe It”

 What does the name “The Fraternity of Man” refer to in the context of the band name?

 A local L.A. artist, Vito was the leader of a group of freaks who had danced with Frank Zappa’s Mothers and then became a fixture for Fraternity of Man.
 He had a sculpture of 4 hands, (white, black, yellow and red) all united by holding the wrist of the next.
 The sculpture was a great political statement and since we were a politically active band, the name seemed to fit.

-Are you still in contact with other members?
+Were you still in touch with other members?

 I still lend my talents as a performance coach and from time to time give ‘free’ performances here in the Philippines.

 How do you feel about the fact that young people from other parts of the world listen to your music?

 Thank you for taking your time.
 Last word is yours.

 Life is an adventure.
 From the beginning I had no idea where life would lead me, but I continued to follow my passion and life has been very good to me.
 If I was to die today, I would die a happy man.